by Matt Gibson

 If grown in warmer climates, thyme tends to get a bit shrubby.
 Trimming is recommended in the early spring to prevent the plant from becoming too woody.
 Feel free to shape it further just after the flowering period, if you desire.
 If you want to leave a lemon thyme plant au naturale and allow it to take its own shape, the only care needed is a bit of deadheading when flowerheads are spent in order to encourage new growth.

 Harvesting Lemon Thyme

-Established lemon thyme plants can be harvested at any given time.
-However, the best time to harvest herbs is in the morning, just before the plant starts to flower.
+Established lemon thyme plants can be harvested at any time.
+However, the best time to harvest herbs is in the morning, just before the plant flowers.
 This is the time when the lemon thyme plant is most aromatic and flavorful for picking.
 Simply pull out a pair of clean scissors or gardening shears, then snip off a few stems to add to your favorite recipes.
-Crush the leaves to get lemon thyme oil, which can be rubbed on yourself in order to repel mosquitoes.
+Crush the leaves to get lemon thyme essential oils which can be rubbed on yourself in order to repel mosquitoes.